 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Accordingly, the Court concluded that Reisch deprived Campbell of his constitutional rights under the color of state law pursuant to §1983, and that Campbell is entitled to declaratory and injunctive relief.
+Accordingly, the District Court held that Reisch had violated section 1983 and that Campbell was entitled to declaratory and injunctive relief.

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.

 By distinguishing the facts of this case from Knight II and Davison v.
 Randall, and taking a narrow view of the phase, “the color of state law,” and the nature of a government official’s Twitter account the Court of Appeals for the Eighth Circuit divides opinions among the federal circuit courts over the question of whether an elected official can block a constituent from their social media account.
 The Court also privileged the First Amendment rights of a government official to tailor the nature of their social media accounts over the rights of constituents to engage with that account.

 Global Perspective demonstrates how the court’s decision was influenced by standards from one or many regions.

 Case significance refers to how influential the case is and how its significance changes over time.

 Let us know if you notice errors or if the case analysis needs revision.